Huk-David/SpaDep_VCop/README.md

 # Spatial dependency structure learning with copulas.

+This repository contains my work on spatial dependency copula estimations done for my dissertation and the resulting paper (to be submited to AISTATS, link to paper hopefully soon).
+To use the code, only what is inside the 'essentials' folder is needed.

 Based largely on the following:

 [1]Bárdossy, A.: Interpolation of groundwater quality parameters with some values below the detection limit, Hydrol.
 Earth Syst.
 Sci., 15, 2763–2775, https://doi.org/10.5194/hess-15-2763-2011, 2011